chri3i/Tinvaak2/README.md

 ## Creating your Character

 Once you have finished the MCM setup, create your character in race menu.
-Be as creative as you want :D

-### If you chose to use survival mods
+There are some Racemenu presets included with the list for you to use if you wish to.

-#### Sunhelm (Do This after character creation and you have spawned into the world.)
+### Sunhelm (Do This after character creation and you have spawned into the world.)
 - General Settings
 	- Gameplay Options
 		- Toggle Raw Meat Damage [unchecked]